Merely a painting surface?

 My Table Background Colors

-can be very coarse.
 So can some woven canvas surfaces.
 If a very loose approach is your style then this can be great.
-You can let the high spots in the surface pick up the colour.
+The high spots in the surface will pick up the colour.

 This is a fantastic way of suggesting detail (no point in doing work unnecessarily).
 The down side is that the paint doesn't "slide" the same way it does over a smooth painting surface.
 A coat of gloss medium or binder medium can help, particularly with very porous surfaces.